annalee/alienplanit/CODEOFCONDUCT.md

 The Alien Planit developer community is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of community members in any form.

+Our values, and guidelines on how to help build a positive and collaborative project culture, are stored in [our Contributing Guide](CONTRIBUTING.md).
+The purpose of this Code of Conduct is to lay out clear boundaries that everyone involved in the project is expected to respect.

 This code of conduct applies to all Alien Planit spaces, including the Alien Planit repository and any mailing lists, chat groups, wikis, and/or other channels we use to communicate about the project.

 Unacceptable Behavior